OTTOMAN EMPIRE

 There were significant migration events during the Ottoman era, particularly in the 15th and 16th centuries when Sephardic Jews from Spain sought refuge in the Ottoman Empire due to the Inquisition.
 On May 1, 1492, the Spanish King issued the Edict of Expulsion, which mandated the expulsion of Jews from the Kingdom, forbidding their return unless they converted to Christianity.
 Many Jews migrated to the Ottoman Empire, with a substantial number eventually settling in Israel.
 During this time, numerous influential rabbis also traveled to Israel, such as Rabbi Yehiel Ashkenazi, who journeyed from Italy and became the leader of the Ashkenazi Jews in Jerusalem.

 However, violence also occurred within the Ottoman Empire during this period.
 In 1517, the Jewish community in Hebron was destroyed, and in Safed, many Jews were killed by Arabs who turned against them.
 Safed, nevertheless, quickly recovered and became a vibrant center for Jews in the 16th century, boasting over 30 synagogues and hosting many prominent rabbis.
 In this "golden age" of Safed, Rabbi Yaakov Beirav brought an ancient Torah scroll to the city, which is still preserved in the beautiful Abuhav synagogue.
 Other exiled rabbis from Spain, such as Rabbi Moshe Trani and Yosef Caro, also resided in Safed.
 Notably, Rabbi Isaac Luria, Joseph Vital, and Moses Cordovero played a significant role in reviving Jewish interest in Kabbalah.
 Yosef Caro made a substantial contribution to the development of Judaism by authoring the important work known as the "Shulhan Aruch" in Safed.
 Additionally, in 1577, Safed became the site of the first printing press in the Ottoman Empire, established by Eliezer B. Isaac Ashkenazi, who migrated from Europe to Safed.
+The Jewish community in Hebron also recovered despite remaining far smaller than in Jerusalem and Safed.
+Solomon Adeni who was born in Yemen wrote Melekhet Shelomon, a commentary on the Mishnah in Hebron.

 GRACIA MENDES : SAVIOUR & 'RETURN TO ZION'